osu-cs340-ecampus/nodejs-starter-app/Step 8 - Dynamically Updating Data/README.md

     deleteCell = document.createElement("button");
     deleteCell.innerHTML = "Delete";
     deleteCell.onclick = function(){
-        currentTable.deleteRow(newRowIndex);
         deletePerson(newRow.id);
     };

     // Add the cells to the row
     row.appendChild(idCell);
     row.appendChild(firstNameCell);
     row.appendChild(lastNameCell);
     row.appendChild(homeworldCell);
     row.appendChild(ageCell);
     row.appendChild(deleteCell);

+    // Add a custom row attribute so the deleteRow function can find a newly added row row.setAttribute('data-value', newRow.id);

     // Add the row to the table
     currentTable.appendChild(row);

-    // Start of new Step 8 code for adding new data to the drop-down menu for updating people
+    // Start of new Step 8 code for adding new data to the dropdown menu for updating people

-    // Set a custom attribute to the new row so the update function can find newly added
-    // rows via ajax
-    row.setAttribute('data-value', newRow.id);

-    // Find drop down menu, create a new option, fill data in the option (text = full name, value = id),
+    // Find drop down menu, create a new option, fill data in the option (full name, id),
-    // then append option to the drop down menu so newly created rows via ajax will be found in it without refresh needed var selectMenu = document.getElementById("mySelect");
+    // then append option to drop down menu so newly created rows via ajax will be found in it without needing a refresh let selectMenu = document.getElementById("mySelect");
-    var option = document.createElement("option");
+    let option = document.createElement("option");
     option.text = newRow.fname + ' ' +  newRow.lname;
     option.value = newRow.id;
     selectMenu.add(option);